 Alternative ways to pay for Invisalign

 There are other ways to make your Invisalign as convenient and affordable.
-Since aligners are expensive side of dental health (after all it is orthodontics), the price should not create barriers for achieving an enhanced smile.
+Since aligners are an expensive side of dental health (after all it is orthodontics), the price should not create barriers to achieving an enhanced smile.
 So never give up on that and get straighter teeth and therefore an improved look with the following ways.

 Talk to your orthodontist/dentist for a flexible monthly payment so that you don’t need to pay the whole sum of money at once.
 If possible, your orthodontist can arrange your payment in a period of several months or even years.